Top 5 Sailing Knots - Sailing Orlando

 Bowline Knot - Sailing Orlando

-How to tie a Figure 8 Stopper Knot
+Knot #2: How to Tie a Figure 8 Stopper Knot

-• Make a u-shaped bight at the end of a line.
+• Form a U-shaped bight at the end of the rope.

 Figure 8 Stopper Knot - Sailing Orlando